 Retire to Poland with Confidence: Essential Tips for Brits Looking to Move

-✔ How your UK pensions and investments will be taxed in Poland.
+• Understand how your UK pensions and investments are taxed in Poland

-✔ The impact of Polish inheritance tax vs. UK inheritance tax.
+• Compare Polish inheritance tax with UK inheritance tax

-✔ How to avoid double taxation and structure your wealth efficiently.
+• Avoid double taxation and structure your wealth efficiently

 No to jedziemy! 🙂